GSA/digitalgov.gov/content/resources/agency-points-of-contact-for-federal-compatible-terms-of-service-agreements.md

 ---

 {{< note "alert" >}}
 **The Terms of Service (TOS) program** at the U.S. General Services Administration (GSA) is no longer active.
-However, see the note below on how to submit a new point of contact update.
+It applied to no-cost tools only.<br /><br />However, see the note in the blue box below on how to submit a new point of contact update.
 {{< /note >}}

 {{< box >}}